What are the primary symptoms of COVID-19?

 How can I contact the testing site?

-At this time, each testing site is facilitating hundreds of appointments every day and cannot respond to direct inquiries.
+At this time, each testing site is facilitating thousands of appointments every day and cannot respond to direct inquiries.
 All appointments must be made online.
 No changes can be made to appointments; to change location or time, a new appointment will be required.